32 Gratitude Quotes to Lift Your Spirits Any Day

 “For me, every hour is grace.
 And I feel gratitude in my heart each time I can meet someone and look at his or her smile.” — Elie Wiesel, Holocaust survivor and author

 Wiesel found things to be grateful for even in a concentration camp, a skill that he says helped him survive.
 The mind is a powerful tool.
-This is how reframing your thoughts can change your life.

 The mark of a good person